avajs/eslint-plugin-ava/docs/rules/no-identical-title.md

 # ava/no-identical-title

-📝 Ensure no tests have the same title.
+📝 Disallow identical test titles.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).